Compounded Semaglutide Cost in 2026: The Honest Breakdown

 Does insurance cover compounded semaglutide?

-Compounded semaglutide is almost never covered by commercial insurance, Medicare, or Medicaid.
-The trade-off is significantly lower cash pricing compared to brand-name.
+Compounded semaglutide is almost never covered by commercial insurance, Medicare, or Medicaid; it is a cash-pay program with one bundled monthly price.
 HSA and FSA cards are typically accepted by US-licensed telehealth providers with a valid prescription.
-If insurance covers brand-name Wegovy or Zepbound at a low copay (under $200 per month), brand-name often wins on math.
-Without that coverage, compounded is the most affordable real option.
+If insurance covers a brand-name product at a low copay, the covered brand route can win on math.
+Compare your documented out-of-pocket cost on any covered option against the all-in compounded cash price.

 What hidden fees should I watch for when comparing compounded semaglutide prices?